High-dimensional maximum-entropy phase space tomography using normalizing flows: Maximum entropy tomography

+Since the estimate is differentiable, it can be maximized via stochastic gradient descent \cite{Loaiza_2016}.
+Thus, our approach is to use the Generative Phase Space Reconstruction (GPSR) method \cite{Roussel_2023} with a normalizing flow instead of a conventional neural network.
+We call this approach MENT-Flow, in reference to the MENT algorithm.

-It is not immediately obvious whether flows can learn complex 6D phase space distributions from projection data in reasonable time.
-Flows are restricted to invertible transformations that preserve the topological features of the base distribution; for example, flows cannot perfectly represent disconnected modes if the base distribution has a single mode \cite{Stimper_2022}.
-Building complex flows requires layering transformations, either as a series of maps (discrete flows) or a system of differential equations (continuous flows), often leading to large models and expensive training.\footnote{A relevant example comes from Green, Ting, and Kamdar \cite{Green_2023}, who used continuous flows for 6D phase space density estimation from measured stellar phase space coordinates; training times ranged from hours to days on a GPU, depending on the distribution complexity, with approximately $10^4$ particles per batch.}
+It is not immediately obvious whether normalizing flows can learn complex 6D distributions from projections in reasonable time.
+Flows preserve the topological features of the base distribution; for example, flows cannot perfectly represent disconnected modes if the base distribution has a single mode \cite{Stimper_2022}.
+Thus, building complex flows requires layering transformations, either as a series of maps (discrete flows) or a system of differential equations (continuous flows), often leading to large models and expensive training.\footnote{A relevant example comes from Green, Ting, and Kamdar \cite{Green_2023}, who used continuous flows for 6D phase space density estimation from measured stellar phase space coordinates.
+Training times ranged from hours to days on a GPU, depending on the distribution complexity, with approximately $10^4$ particles per batch.}

-We found that Neural Spline Flows (NSF) \cite{Durkan_2019} provide a sufficient blend of speed and power.
-Each flow layer is an autoregressive transformation of the form
+We found that neural spline flows (NSF) \cite{Durkan_2019} provide a sufficient blend of speed and power.
+In this model, the unnormalizing transformation $\mathcal{F}$ has the following autoregressive form:

-where $\vect{z} = [z_1, \dots , z_n]^T$.
-Here, $\mathcal{F}$ is an invertible function conditioned on $c_i(z_1, \dots, z_{i -1})$.
-The conditioner generates a triangular Jacobian whose determinant can be efficiently computed.
-We implemented the conditioner using a masked neural network \cite{Papamakarios_2017} and the transformer using rational-quadratic splines \cite{Durkan_2019}.
-Representational power increases with the number of neural network parameters, the number of knots in the spline transformer, and the number of flow layers.
+where $\vect{x} = [x_1, \dots , x_n]^T$, $\vect{z} = [z_1, \dots , z_n]^T$, and $\tau$ is an invertible function parameterized by $c_i(z_1, \dots, z_{i -1})$.
+The transformation is invertible for any $c_i$, and since $c_i$ depends only on the first $i - 1$ dimensions, the transformation has a triangular Jacobian matrix whose determinant can be computed efficiently.
+In the NSF model, the 1D transformer ($\tau$) is a monotonic rational-quadratic spline \cite{Durkan_2019}.
+The spline is defined by the locations of $K$ different knots and the derivative at each knot.
+These parameters are provided by the conditioner ($c$), a masked neural network \cite{Papamakarios_2017} in which connections between nodes in a regular feedforward neural network are removed to produce the triangular Jacobian matrix.

+The model's representational power increases with the number of parameters in the masked neural network and the number of knots in the rational-quadratic splines.
+We can also define more than one flow layer.
 For the composition of $T$ layers

 and transformed coordinates

 the Jacobian determinant is available from